 (released 19 May, Netflix)

-THIS one-hour show gets our top applause not because it's louder (or funnier) than any of the others below but because of its top-notch subtlety.
+THIS one-hour show already got our top applause in June 2020 not because it was louder (or funnier) than any of the other stand-up specials from early 2020 but because of its top-notch subtlety.

 [THE FOLLOWING INCLUDES SPOILERS]